CShatto99/MERN_Projects/MarkdownNotes/README.md

 ### What I learned

-* Built a REST API to handle client requests using Node.js, Express, & MongoDB.
+* Built a REST API using Node.js, Express.js, & MongoDB to efficiently handle HTTP client requests
-* Created a user login & registration system using bcryptjs and jwt for encryption and authentication.
+* Created a user login/registration system with bcryptjs and JWT for encryption and authentication
 * Constructed and styled the UI with React and bootstrap.
 * Used Redux and Redux Toolkit for app state management.